ZhuoyunZhong/Mobile-Robot-Demo-with-Unity-ROS/part3_ros.md

 On the Unity side

 - click **Robotics** in the menu bar and click **ROS Settings**.
 Change the IP Address to your IP.
+You can get the IP of your machine by  `hostname -I`.
 This will generate a **ROSConnectionPrefab** in `Assets/Resources`, drag it to the Scene hierarchy.
-- With the nodes launched, run Unity and you should be able to see they are connected successfully.
+- With the nodes launched, run Unity, hit connect in the hub, and you should be able to see they are connected successfully.

 To send and receive messages from ROS, we will still need some subscribers and publishers scripts to send and receive messages.
 Some of the codes are originated from [ros-sharp](https://github.com/siemens/ros-sharp) and are modified to work with the new ROS-Unity framework.